-MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2021 PRESENTED IN US DOLLARS (000s)
+MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2022 PRESENTED IN US DOLLARS (000s)

-Management's Discussion and Analysis For the three and nine months ended September 30, 2021 and 2020 In USD\$ (000s)
+Management's Discussion and Analysis For the years ended December 31, 2022 and 2021 In USD\$ (000s)

-The following Management's Discussion and Analysis ("MD&A") prepared as of November 4, 2021 should be read in conjunction with the September 30, 2021 unaudited interim condensed consolidated financial statements and related notes of Profound Medical Corp. ("Profound" or the "Company").
-The unaudited interim condensed consolidated financial statements of Profound and related notes were prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") applicable to the preparation of interim financial statements, including International Accounting Standard 34, Interim Financial Reporting.
+The following Management's Discussion and Analysis ("MD&A") prepared as of March 7, 2023 should be read in conjunction with the December 31, 2022 audited consolidated financial statements and related notes of Profound Medical Corp. ("Profound" or the "Company").
+The audited consolidated financial statements of Profound and related notes were prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
 Unless stated otherwise, all references to "\$" are to United States dollars and all references to "C\$" are to Canadian dollars.
 In this MD&A, unless the context requires otherwise, references to "Profound", "the Company", "we", "us" or "our" are references to Profound Medical Corp. and its subsidiaries.